JochimM/Delfi-PQ_FDIR/README.md

 # Delfi-PQ_FDIR

 ## Description and purpose of the project
 Fault Detection, Isolation and Recovery (FDIR) is a vital part of satellite systems engineering due to the harmful effects of radiation in space.
 Testing of the FDIR system is challenging and especially lacks experience for CubeSats.
 This project aims to develop open-source software for testing and analysing FDIR systems, suitable for continuous integration.
-The developed software will be modular and should be easy to adapt for uses other than the test case.
+The developed software is intented to be modular and should be easy to adapt for uses other than the test case.
 Furthermore, the developed tool will serve to test the FDIR systems on the Delfi-PQ, a 3U PocketCube, developed at Delft University of Technology, which will function as a platform for technology demonstration and education.

 During the process of this project, some design choices were made and are listed below: